 Figure 3.
 Cryo tube with 2D barcode.
-Each sample is printed with a unique barcode and is managed using a database. animal samples, proteins, genes and microorganisms, 6,174 133mm-straw tubes for sperm and 728 seed samples.
-In total 2,110,464 samples were stored.
+Each sample is printed with a unique barcode and is managed using a database.

 II.
-Collaborative Research Project for the development of new long-term storage technologies and cryo-biological study As the IBBP Center can only accept biological resources which can be cryopreserved in liquid nitrogen, researchers cannot backup biological resources for which cryopreservation methods are not well established.
+Collaborative Research Project for the development of new long-term storage technologies and cryo-biological study

+As the IBBP Center can only accept biological resources which can be cryopreserved in liquid nitrogen, researchers cannot backup biological resources for which cryopreservation methods are not well established.
 In order to increase the usability of IBBP, we started a collaborative research project for the development of new long-term storage technologies and cryo-biological study in 2013.
 This collaborative research focuses on two goals: 1) The establishment of new storage technologies for biological resources for which long-term storage is unavailable.
 2) Basic cryobiological research enabling us to improve low temperature storage for biological resources.
-In 2019, we have conducted 12 collaborative research projects aimed at achieving these goals.
+In 2020, we have conducted 10 collaborative research projects aimed at achieving these goals.
 We also worked to establish a research center for cryo-biological study thorough this Collaborative Research Project.
-Accordingly, we organized the Cryopreservation Conference 2019 on November 18-19, 2019 at the Tsukuba Center for Institutes, Tsukuba, Ibaraki, Japan.
-We had over 100 participants from several fields covering physics, chemistry, biology, and technology.
-We invited Prof. Tanaka at University of Tokyo as a plenary lecturer.
-Prof. Tanaka gave us a talk on the theoretical and structural view of water vitrification and crystallization processes.
+Accordingly, we organized the Cryopreservation Conference 2020 on November 26-27, 2020 online, because of the COVID-19 pandemic.
+We had 195 participants from several fields covering physics, chemistry, biology, and technology.
+In the special lecture, there was a presentation on the effect of polymeric compounds on cell cryopreservation and its mechanism of action, and other presentations related to the development of cryopreservation technology, such as methods for preserving insects, plants, and animal embryos.